1953 Iranian coup d'état: Background

 In 1941, after the German invasion of the Soviet Union, British and Soviet forces invaded and occupied Iran, which was largely unopposed by the Iranian government and military.
 After World War II had broken out, Reza Shah had declared Iran's neutrality, and attempted to appease the British, Soviets and Germans, all of whom maintained a degree of influence in Iran.
 The primary reasons behind the Anglo-Soviet invasion was to remove German influence in Iran and secure control over Iran's oil fields and the Trans-Iranian Railway in order to deliver supplies to the USSR.
 Reza Shah was deposed and exiled by the British to South Africa, and his 22-year-old son Mohammad Reza Pahlavi was installed as the new Shah of Iran.
 Mohammad Reza Pahlavi was supported by the Allies because they viewed him as being less able to act against their interests in Iran.
 The new Shah, unlike his father, was initially a mild leader and at times indecisive.
 During the 1940s he did not for most part take an independent role in the government, and much of Reza Shah's authoritarian policies were rolled back.
 Iranian democracy effectively was restored during this period as a result.

 The British occupational force withdrew from Iran after the end of the war.
-However, under Stalin, the Soviet Union partly remained by sponsoring two "People's Democratic Republics" within Iran's borders.
+However, under Stalin, the Soviet Union partly remained by sponsoring two People's Democratic Republics within Iran's borders.
 The related conflict was ended when the US lobbied for the Iranian Army to reassert control over the two occupied territories.
 The earlier agreed-upon Soviet-Iranian oil agreement would never be honored.
 Nationalist leaders in Iran became influential by seeking a reduction in long-term foreign interventions in their country—especially the oil concession which was very profitable for the West and not very profitable for Iran.
-The British-controlled AIOC refused to allow its books to be audited to determine whether the Iranian government was being paid what had been promised.
-British intransigence irked the Iranian population.